 The device interrupts the restart and stops.
-The access to the device management is possible only using the Command Line Interface through the serial interface.
+Access to the device management is only possible using the Command Line Interface through the serial connection.

-To regain the access to the device through the network, open the system monitor and reset the settings.
+To regain the access to the device through the network, change to System Monitor 1 and reset the settings.
 After the system startup, the device uses the default settings.